SBP-YOLO:A Lightweight Real-Time Model for Detecting Speed Bumps and Potholes toward Intelligent Vehicle Suspension Systems: Introduction

-Despite progress in vision-based detection of potholes and speed bumps, real-world use under dynamic driving remains difficult.
-At long range, these anomalies appear small, making them hard to detect.
-Motion blur from fast driving degrades features, while shadows, glare, and dim lighting obscure road cues and reduce robustness.
-Limited computing power on embedded systems also limits input size and model depth, making real-time use harder.
-To address these challenges, this paper proposes a lightweight and efficient model tailored for speed bump and pothole detection.
-The main contributions are as follows: \begin{itemize} \item[$\bullet$] A lightweight and efficiency detection head (LEDH) is introduced to reduce the computational overhead of the P2 layer, maintaining accuracy for small and distant targets.
-Combined with GhostConv modules and VoVGSCSPC blocks in the backbone and neck, the proposed architecture enhances feature extraction efficiency and robustness under diverse road and environmental conditions. \item[$\bullet$] A comprehensive training strategy is adopted to improve detection performance in dynamic scenarios, incorporating NWD Loss~\cite{wang2021normalized} for precise localization, BCKD~\cite{wang2023bckd} for knowledge distillation, and Albumentations-based~\cite{buslaev2020albumentations} data augmentation to simulate motion blur, lighting variations, and adverse weather conditions. \item[$\bullet$] The model is quantized to FP16 and optimized using TensorRT, achieving an inference speed of 139.5 FPS on the NVIDIA Jetson AGX Xavier, thereby meeting real-time requirements for embedded road condition detection. \end{itemize} The remainder of this paper is organized as follows: Sect.~\ref{method} presents the proposed model architecture and the improved loss functions.
+Despite advances in vision-based road anomaly detection, real-world deployment under dynamic driving conditions remains challenging.
+Small, distant targets and environmental factors, such as motion artifacts and illumination variability, reduce detection robustness, while limited computational resources constrain input resolution and model complexity.
+To address these issues, this work proposes a systematic approach that jointly optimizes network architecture, training strategy, and model quantization for efficient and accurate detection of speed bumps and potholes.
+The main contributions are summarized as follows:

+\begin{itemize} \item[1)] Architecture and modules: A lightweight and efficient detection head (LEDH) is introduced to reduce the computational overhead of the P2 layer while preserving accuracy for small and distant targets.
+In combination with GhostConv modules and VoVGSCSPC blocks in the backbone and neck, the architecture improves feature extraction efficiency and robustness under diverse road and environmental conditions. \item[2)] Training strategy: A comprehensive training pipeline is employed to enhance performance in dynamic scenarios.
+It incorporates NWD loss for precise localization, BCKD knowledge distillation for effective feature transfer, and data augmentation with Albumentations to simulate motion blur, illumination variations, and adverse weather. \item[3)] Model quantization: The model is quantized to FP16 and optimized with TensorRT, achieving 139.5 FPS on NVIDIA Jetson AGX Xavier, thereby meeting real-time requirements for embedded road condition perception. \end{itemize} The remainder of this paper is organized as follows: Sect.~\ref{method} presents the proposed model architecture and the improved loss functions.
 Sect.~\ref{exp} details the experimental setup and evaluation results.
 Sect.~\ref{sec:embedded Experiment} discusses the model’s inference performance on the embedded platform.
 Finally, conclusions are drawn in Sect.~\ref{sec:conclusion}.